Wealthfront Automated Bond Portfolio Methodology White Paper

 Source: Wealthfront, Goldman Sachs, Vanguard

-As of February 2023, the low tax rate portfolio had a pre-tax weighted-average SEC yield of 5.44%, while the high tax rate portfolio had a pre-tax weighted-average SEC yield of 5.40%, after deducting Wealthfront’s 0.25% annual advisory fee.
+As of May 2024, the low tax level portfolio had a pre-tax weighted-average 30-day SEC yield of 5.78%, while the medium tax level portfolio had a yield of 5.76% and high tax level portfolio had a yield of 5.62%, after deducting Wealthfront’s 0.25% annual advisory fee.

-Table 8 shows each portfolio’s pre- and after-tax weighted-average SEC yield net of Wealthfront’s advisory fee as of February 2023.
+Table 8 shows each portfolio’s pre- and after-tax weighted-average 30-day SEC yield net of Wealthfront’s advisory fee as of May 2024.
 We also show the after-tax yield of the Wealthfront Cash Account for comparison.
-The Wealthfront Cash Account had a pre-tax annual yield of 4.05% as of February 2023.
+The Wealthfront Cash Account had a pre-tax annual yield of 5% as of May 2024.

 Table 8: Portfolio Pre and After-tax SEC Yields Net of Advisory Fee